HussainShabbir/OnDriveUtilities/README.md

 # OnDriveUtilities
-In progress: - This will remembers the Motor parking information, display the Map navigator and other important utilities information.
+This will remembers the Motor parking information, display the Map navigator and other important utilities information.